ericcornelissen/gulp-gitstage/README.md

 <b>Unable to create '.../.git/index.lock': File exists.</b>

 <p>The plugin is trying to run multiple instances of `git add` simultaneously.
-If you get this error <a href="https://github.com/ericcornelissen/gulp-gitstage/issues/new"> report it immediately</a>.</p>
+If you get this error <a href="https://github.com/ericcornelissen/gulp-gitstage/issues/new?template=bug.md">report it immediately</a>.</p>
 </details>

 [npm-url]: https://npmjs.org/package/gulp-gitstage